 o I-94: This card is your permission to be inside the U.S. Should you leave the U.S., you must submit it to the airline and receive a new one upon re-entry; you will need to provide a copy of the new one to the ISSS office upon arrival.

 o Travel Endorsement: Do not travel outside the United States unless an immigration advisor signs your DS-2019 for travel; a travel signature is valid for one year.

-Report address changes to the Office of International Programs within 10 days.
+Report address changes to the Office of International Affairs within 10 days.

 U.S. federal regulations require all J-1 scholars to report their initial U.S. address and any subsequent change of address during their program to the ISSS office within 10 days of the move.